-- (a) Enclosed and Secure Structure.
-All growing and processing of marijuana shall take place within a building that: - (1) Has a complete roof enclosure supported by connecting walls, constructed of solid materials, extending from the ground to the roof; (2) Is secure against unauthorized entry; - (3) Has a foundation, slab, or equivalent base to which the floor is securely attached; - (4) Meets performance standards ensuring growing and processing activities cannot be and are not perceptible from the structure in terms of: - (A) Common visual observation; - (B) Odors, smell, fragrances, or other olfactory stimulus; - (C) Light pollution, glare, or brightness; - (D) Adequate ventilation to prevent mold; - (E) Noise; - (F) Complete visual screening; and - (G) Is accessible only through lockable doors.
+- (a) Enclosed and secure structure.
+All growing, processing, and dispensing of marijuana, medical marijuana, and medical marijuana products shall take place within a building that: - (1) Has a complete roof enclosure supported by connecting walls, constructed of solid materials, extending from the ground to the roof; (2) Is secure against unauthorized entry; - (3) Has a foundation, slab, or equivalent base to which the floor is securely attached; - (4) Meets performance standards ensuring growing and processing activities cannot be and are not perceptible from the structure in terms of: - (A) Common visual observation; - (B) Odors, smell, fragrances, or other olfactory stimulus; - (C) Light pollution, glare, or brightness; - (D) Adequate ventilation to prevent mold; - (E) Noise; - (F) Complete visual screening; and - (G) Is accessible only through lockable doors.

 - (b) Access.
 Commercial grade, non-residential door locks shall be installed on every external door, and gate if applicable.
-All external locks shall be equipped with biometric access controls.
 Only authorized personnel shall have access to locked and secured areas.
 Facilities shall maintain detailed records of employees with access to locked and secured areas.
 Records shall be made available to the Department upon request. - (c) Plans and drawings.
-Grower and processor facilities shall maintain detailed plans and elevation drawings of all operational areas involved with the growing and processing of medical marijuana. - (1) The plans and drawings shall identify the following: - (A).
-All limited access areas, ventilation systems, and equipment used for growing and processing; - (B) All entrances and exits to the facility; - (C) All windows, skylights, and retractable mechanisms built into the roof; - (D) The location of all security cameras; - (E) The location of all alarm inputs, detectors, and sirens; - (F) All video and alarm system surveillance areas; - (G) All growing and processing areas shall be labeled according to the specific activity occurring within the area; - (H) All restricted and limited access areas shall be labeled accordingly; and - (I) All non-production areas labeled according to their purpose. - (2) Floor plans and elevation drawings shall be kept current and on the premises of the processor facility. - (3) Plans and elevation drawings shall be made available to the Department upon request. - (d) Floors, walls, and ceilings.
+Commercial establishments shall maintain detailed plans and elevation drawings of all operational areas involved with the growing, processing, and dispensing of medical marijuana. - (1) The plans and drawings shall identify the following: - (A) All limited access areas, ventilation systems, and equipment used for growing and processing; - (B) All entrances and exits to the facility; - (C) All windows, skylights, and retractable mechanisms built into the roof; - (D) The location of all security cameras; - (E) The location of all alarm inputs, detectors, and sirens; - (F) All video and alarm system surveillance areas; - (G) All growing and processing areas shall be labeled according to the specific activity occurring within the area; - (H) All restricted and limited access areas shall be labeled accordingly; and - (I) All non-production areas labeled according to their purpose. - (2) Floor plans and elevation drawings shall be kept current and on the premises of the commercial establishment. - (3) Plans and elevation drawings shall be made available to the Department upon request. - (d)Floors, walls, and ceilings.
 Floors, walls, and ceilings shall be constructed in such a manner they may be adequately cleaned and kept clean and in good repair.
 Ceilings and ceiling tiles shall not allow access to the commercial establishment from adjacent properties. - (e) Lighting.
-Grower and Processor facilities shall have adequate lighting in all areas where marijuana is stored and where equipment and utensils are cleaned. - (f) Plumbing.
+Commercial establishment facilities shall have adequate lighting in all areas where marijuana is stored and where equipment and utensils are cleaned. - (f) Plumbing.
 Plumbing shall be of adequate size and design and adequately installed and maintained to carry sufficient quantities of water to required locations throughout the facility and to properly convey sewage and liquid disposable waste from the facility.
 There shall be no cross-connections between the potable and waste water lines.
 There shall be both hot and cold running water. - (g) Additional Standards.
-All facilities shall be constructed to meet the standards of any applicable state and local electrical, fire, plumbing, waste and building specification codes.
+All facilities shall be constructed to meet the standards of any applicable state and local electrical, fire, plumbing, waste and building specification codes including but not limited to the codes adopted by the Oklahoma Uniform Building Code Commission as set forth in OAC 748, ch.
+20.